Brazilian-style steakhouse chain Fogo de Chao files for IPO

-The IPO filing follows the successful listing of hamburger chain Shake Shack Inc in January and Habit Restaurants Inc in November.
+The IPO filing follows the successful listing of hamburger chain Shake Shack Inc (SHAK.N) in January and Habit Restaurants Inc (HABT.O) in November.

 Fogo de Chao, back by private equity firm Thomas H. Lee Partners LP, has 26 restaurants in the United States and nine in Brazil, according to a regulatory filing on Monday.
 (1.usa.gov/1aLU2vO)